Planning Improvements to Stormwater Infrastructure

 The City has already built a number of rain gardens including those at the Recycling + Environmental Resource Center, the City Hall and Public Safety Building, on the Ohlone Greenway at Fairmount Avenue, on San Pablo Avenue at Eureka Avenue, and on San Pablo Avenue at Madison Avenue.

-The Green Infrastructure Plan, which will be available for public comment in the Spring/Summer of 2019, is focused on integrating green infrastructure into projects identified in the Storm Drain Master Plan update, which is currently in development, and other planning documents.
-The Plan will prioritize projects for implementation and will set targets for the City to implement through 2040.
+The Green Infrastructure Plan is focused on integrating green infrastructure into projects identified in the Storm Drain Master Plan update, which is currently in development, and other planning documents.
+The Plan prioritizes projects for implementation and sets targets for the City to implement through 2040.

-For more information about the Green Infrastructure Plan or to submit comments, please contact the City’s Clean Water Program Coordinator, Will Provost, at (510) 525-7622 or firstname.lastname@example.org.
+For more information about the Green Infrastructure Plan, please contact the City’s Clean Water Program Coordinator, Will Provost, at (510) 525-7622 or email@example.com.